cuplv/dai/README.txt

 ===========================
 Reusability & Extensibility
 ===========================
-There are several ways in which this implementation could be extended for different analysis domains and front-end/experiment harnesses.
+There are several ways in which this implementation could be extended for different analysis domains, context-sensitivity policies, and front-end/experiment harnesses.

 # Adding a new abstract domain